 Verses 16 & 17, “You will be betrayed even by parents and brothers, relatives and friends; and they will put some of you to death.
 And you will be hated by all for My name’s sake.”

-Though it may not always be the kind of betrayal that costs you your life, it can hurt to be called a “goody-too-shoes” or told that you are turning your back on your family’s religion.
+Though it may not always be the kind of betrayal that costs you your life, it can hurt to be left out of family events and told you’re turning your back on your family’s religion or called self-righteous.

 But we can trust God in all of this:

 Verse 18, “But not a hair of your head shall be lost.”